sdonovan001/linear-regression-auto-ml/local-serving/README.md

 #### Download...
 Pull...
 Run...
 Serve
 ```
+# Perform some cleanup on the path of the downloaded model artifacts to make bind mounting
+# it into a docker container easier...
+mkdir tf-saved-model
+cp -r ./model*/tf*/20*/* ./tf-saved-model

 # Run model in a GCP prebuilt container (the container used to train the model)...
 docker run --platform linux/amd64 -v `pwd`/tf-saved-model/cab-fare:/models/default -p 8080:8080 -it us-docker.pkg.dev/vertex-ai/automl-tabular/prediction-server:prod